scaxyz/shortcut-signing-server/docker-osx.md

   - add `ADDITIONAL_PORTS: "hostfwd=tcp::10023-:80,"` to the `environment` section
   - add `80:10023` or `443:10023` to the `ports` section
 - run `docker compose up` and check if everything is working
-  - curl http://localhost:<PORT> should result in error 404
+  - `curl http://localhost:<PORT>` should result in error 404
-  - curl http://localhost:<PORT>/sign should show a simple form for signing shortcuts
+  - visiting `http://localhost:\<PORT>/sign` should show a simple form for signing shortcuts
 - ~~if everything is ok, comment out  `/tmp/.X11-unix:/tmp/.X11-unix ` in your docker-compose.yml to disable/hide the ui~~
-  - currently you need to unlock your maschine via the ui/vnc to be able to sign shortcuts
+  - currently you need to unlock your machine via the ui/vnc to be able to sign shortcuts
 - copy your docker-compose file and image to your server if not already there